openshift/ansible-service-broker/docs/specs/bind-unbind-workflow.md

 ## Bind / Unbind New Work flow

-The goal of this new work flow is to give more control over the actions that the database takes on bind and unbind to the APB author.
-This means that we want the apb to be launched and to run the bind or unbind actions.
+The goal of this new work flow is to give more control over the actions that the APB takes on bind and unbind to the APB author.
+This means that we want the APB should have the ability to manage the bindings that are requested of it.

 While this is still using existing workflow pieces (i.e extracting credentials, saving those credentials), it is also creating a new workflow.
 This is an enhancement on the current design and will allow for the APB to choose which workflow it would prefer to follow.